-Neither Popeyes nor Chick-fil-A: Here’s where you can find the best fried chicken sandwich in Seattle
+Neither Popeyes nor Chick-fil-A: Here’s where you can find the best fried-chicken sandwich in Seattle

 Sunset Fried Chicken

-Chef Monica Dimas’ take is one of the best on Capitol Hill, tender Draper Valley dark meat that’s been pickle-brined overnight (It’s rumored that Chick-fil-A’s chicken is prepped that way) and gets encased in a thick, crunchy coating.
+Chef Monica Dimas’ take is one of the best on Capitol Hill, tender Draper Valley dark meat that’s been pickle-brined overnight (it’s rumored that Chick-fil-A’s chicken is prepped that way) and gets encased in a thick, crunchy coating.
 Her spicy “picante” sandwich ($13 with fries) swings more mild-and-tart than on the fiery side.
-The sandwich has a piquant pickle punch from the vinegary jalapeno and cabbage slaw and a creamy chili mayo.
-The down side is Dimas’ chicken sandwich is located inside a 21-and-over spot, Queer Bar, so you have to get it delivered through Postmates, DoorDash or Uber Eats) if you’re underaged.
-Or wait til early next year when she opens in Concourse D at Seattle-Tacoma International.
-1518 11th Ave. (inside Queer Bar) sunsetfriedchicken.com
+The sandwich has a piquant pickle punch from the vinegary jalapeño and cabbage slaw and a creamy chili mayo.
+The downside is Dimas’ chicken sandwich is located inside a 21-and-over spot, Queer Bar, so you have to get it delivered through Postmates, DoorDash or Uber Eats if you’re underage.
+Or wait til early next year when she opens in Concourse D at Seattle-Tacoma International Airport.

 Skillet